xinjli/pytensor/README.md

 I implemented three models under the tutorial directory to show how to use the framework.
 Each model will be introduced as well as the framework itself in my [blog](http://www.xinjianl.com)

-### MLP Example
+### Graph
+To implement a model, we need to inherit the Graph class, and then implement two methods *forward* and *loss*.
+*forward* should specify how the model should produce outputs from inputs, and *loss* should implement the logic of loss function.

-Here we show a example how to define a model using pytensor
+Here we show a example of simple MLP model.

 ```python
 from pytensor import *